Fleet logo

 NOTE: fleetd 1.41.0 is required (the policy query relies on a table added to that version).

 Starting in version v4.58.0, Fleet supports running scripts to remediate failing policies (see the Automatically run scripts article for more information).
-Admins can therefore configure Fleet to run install-fleet-desktop-required-extension.sh on devices where the policy detects the extension is missing (check-fleet-desktop-extension-fedora-debian.yml contains both the policy and remediation script).
+Admins can therefore configure Fleet to run install-fleet-desktop-required-extension.sh on devices where the policy detects the extension is missing (check-fleet-desktop-extension-enabled.yml contains both the policy and remediation script).

 End-user experience